nextflow-io/nextflow/docs/basic.rst

 Thus it is possible to write a pipeline once and to seamlessly run it on your computer, a grid platform, or the cloud, without modifying it, by simply defining the target execution platform in the configuration file.

-The following HPC platforms are supported:
+The following batch schedulers are supported:

 * `Open grid engine <http://gridscheduler.sourceforge.net/>`_
 * `Univa grid engine <http://www.univa.com/>`_